oseveen/oseveen/readme.md

 <!--- quote@start --->

 ```
-"Do not take life too seriously.
-You will never get out of it alive."
+"When you repeat a mistake, it is not a mistake anymore: it is a decision."
-- Elbert Hubbard
+- Paulo Coelho
 ```

 <!--- quote@end --->